MichaelRallo/OOComparison/Multithreading.md

 [A more in depth explanation may be found here.](http://www.cplusplus.com/reference/thread/thread/)

 ## How is multitasking accomplished?
 #### Referring to the above code segments, we see particularly interesting methods/functions being code on the Thread objects.
 In Java, it is the start() and in C++ it is the join().
-These methods are use to sunchronize threads/tasks to the main thread to ensure they begin and end as needed.
+These methods are use to synchronize threads/tasks to the main thread to ensure they begin and end as needed.